brobotic/fortnite-leaderboard/README.md

 A few things happen as the container is spun up:

+* The project code is copied in to /app
 * A new user is created, so that the application is ran as this user and not root
 * LetsEncrypt certificates are copied in to the container.
 It always felt like a hacky way to achieve HTTPS and I know there's better options, but hey, it worked
 * All system packages are updated